You've got to try this delicious candied fruit recipe, tanghulu. It's a sweet treat that has a delightful crunch!

 This recipe doesn't call for many ingredients, but it can be a little tricky to make.
 When you're heating sugar, it can quickly go from a perfect consistency to burnt.
 I highly recommend using a candy thermometer.

-Wash and dry your berries.
+Wash and dry your fruit.
 Push them onto a long bamboo skewer.
-If you're leaving the greens on your strawberries, pull them up and away from the berry so when you dip them, the leaves don't get stuck in the sugar.
 Place the berries on a silpat or parchment paper near your stovetop.

-Combine the sugar and water in a small pot.
-Heat on high heat until the sugar mixture is boiling and at a temperature of at least 250 degrees.
-Test the sugar water mixture readiness by dipping a wooden skewer into the sugar and then immediately into the cold water bath.
+Heat on high heat until the sugar mixture is boiling and at a temperature of at least 250 degrees F. Test the sugar water mixture readiness by dipping a wooden skewer into the sugar and then immediately into the cold water bath.
 If the sugar is hard and immovable, it's ready.
 If the sugar doesn't harden, it will not hit the right temperature.
 Keep heating it and try again in another minute.
 The sugar should not go above 300 degrees, or it will burn.

-Dip the pot with the sugar into the ice bath for 1 second and then remove and set back on the stovetop.
+Dip the pot with the sugar into the ice bath for a few seconds and then remove and set back on the stovetop.

 Working quickly, tip the pot to the side so the sugar is deeper.
 Dip the fruit skewers in and twirl them to coat the fruit fully.
 Remove them, allow excess sugar to drip off, and then place them on the parchment or silpat.
 Repeat until you run out of fruit or the sugar becomes too hard.